AvailLang/www.availlang.org/sample/code-styling/README.md

 ## Processing

-Within each lexeme there may be underscores, `_`,.
-These underscores represent a node in the tree that must be traversed (*depth-first*).
-Each segment in the processed output either terminates at an underscore replacing the underscore with a space ` ` character, or it terminates at the end of the lexeme.
+The segments of a lexeme are processed in order.
+When an underscore (`_`) is encountered, the next child of the current tree node is processed to produce output in place of the underscore.

 Each lexeme may include escaped characters.
-The escaping character is a backslash, `\\`.
-Any escaped character should be ignored.
+The escaping character is a backslash, `\ `.
+Any escaped character should be treated as an ordinary character, suppressing any special interpretation it might otherwise have.
 Characters that may be escaped are:

- * `\` - `\\` should treat the immediately next character as not being ignored.
- * `"` - The lexeme contains a string, the contents of which should be ignored.
- * `_` - An escaped underscore should not be treated as a node in the tree.
+ * `\ `
+ * `"`
+ * `_`
+ * `«`
+ * `»`
+ * `‡`

+Note that in the JSON source itself, the quoted lexeme must use *two* backslashes to escape the above characters.
+The first backslash is to keep JSON from treating the second backslash as an escape within a JSON string, and the second one indicates that the lexeme should treat the next character literally.

+JSON allows `\n` and `\t` to occur in its strings (i.e., within a quoted string, a single backslash followed by an `n` or `t`).
+These represent the newline (`u+000A`) and tab (`u+0009`) characters, respectively.
+These characters are processed specially by the S-expression transformer.

+When processing of a node begins, the current indent level is recorded as the `node-start indent`.
+When an `\n` is encountered in the lexeme, a new output line is started, automatically indented to the node-start indent level, and the current indent level is reset to the node-start indent.

+When a run of `\t` characters are encountered, the indent level is set to the node-start index plus the number of `\t` characters.
+A new line is then started (no `\n` is needed for this), which starts at the new current indent level.
+Child nodes processed while this tab is active will capture this new indent level as their node-start indent.
+A subsequent `\n` or run of `\t` characters will reset the level relative to the current node's node-start indent.

 ### Repetitions

 Special handling of Avail repetitions is required.
-A repetition in Avail can be identified as a sequence of characters surrounded by guillemets, `« … »` with a double dagger inside the guillemets, `‡`.
+A repetition in Avail can be identified as a sequence of characters surrounded by guillemets, `« … »` with an optional double dagger (`‡`) inside the guillemets.
+Omitting the double dagger is equivalent to including it just before the close-guillemet.
 Guillemet lexemes must both start with an open guillemet `«` and end with a close guillemet `»`: no other characters can come before or after the guillemets.
 An example of a repetition is:
 ```
-"«_:_‡,|,»"
+"«_:_‡and»"
 ```
 The number of child lexemes that follows the guillemet lexeme must come in multiples of the underscores to the left of the double dagger (`‡`).
 In the provided example, because there are two underscores to the left of the double dagger there must be exactly two child lexemes for each repetition.
-If the lexeme had been `"«_:_:_‡,|,»"`, there would need to be exactly three child lexemes for each repetition.
+If the lexeme had instead been `"«_:_:_‡and»"`, there would need to be exactly three child lexemes for each repetition.

 All the characters to the right of the double dagger (`‡`) must appear as